 Amanda Grange serves Austen and Austen fans nicely with her take on Emma.
 She writes a diary of Mr. Knightley’s viewpoint of the matchmaking, mischievous young lady.
 Covered are the debacles Emma creates with Harriet Smith, Mr. Elton and Frank Churchill.
 Of course, the details aren’t shared in the same way because Mr. Knightley is not aware of Emma’s thinking until much later.

-The Diary is entertaining, a pleasant, light afternoon read.
+This book is entertaining, a pleasant, light afternoon read.
 It mostly works as a diary but sometimes seems to fall short a bit.
 It is obviously best suited to readers who know Emma well.
 It’s a bit hard to say whether Mr. Knightley’s Diary is too close to its “mother book” or a little too distant; it can sometimes be a little slow going and almost “reserved,” much like Knightley’s character seems.
 But Austen fans who are always eager for new material will most likely be satisfied.

 Rated: None.
-No offensive material whatsoever.